-The purpose of the Register is to collect information that will inform clinical practice and to identify risk factors for poor patient outcomes.
-It currently contains records of over 24,000 transplants, some of which have been followed for over 27 years.
+The Australian Corneal Graft Registry (ACGR) operates an Australia-wide register of human corneal transplants.
+The purpose of the ACGR is to collect information to inform clinical practice and identify risk factors for poor patient outcomes.
+Started in May 1985, the ACGR currently contains over 37,000 records of corneal transplants.